DataComp-LM: In search of the next generation of training sets for language models: Introduction

 Large training datasets are an important driver of progress in the recent language modeling (LM) revolution~\citep{kaplan2020scaling,raffel2020exploring,soldaini2024dolma,pile,peng-etal-2023-rwkv,k2llm360,workshop2022bloom,glorioso2024zamba}.
 As the cost of training state-of-the-art language models continues to grow, researchers increasingly focus not only on \emph{scaling} but also on \emph{improving} training datasets that enable efficient generalization on a wide range of downstream tasks.
 Indeed, there is a growing number of proposals for filtering data, removing (near-) duplicates, finding new data sources, weighting data points, generating synthetic data, and so on \citep{muennighoff2023scaling,Lee2021DeduplicatingTD,albalak2024survey,xie2023doremi,liu2024best,gunasekar2023textbooks,li2023textbooks,abdin2024phi}.

-\insertfigure{acc_vs_flops.pdf}{fig:compute-mmlu-tradeoff}{ \textbf{Improving training sets leads to better models that are cheaper to train.} Using DataComp-LM, we develop a high-quality dataset, \hqpool, which we use to train models with state-of-the-art trade-off between compute and performance.
+\insertfigure{acc_vs_flops_plots.pdf}{fig:compute-mmlu-tradeoff}{ \textbf{Improving training sets leads to better models that are cheaper to train.} Using DataComp-LM, we develop a high-quality dataset, \hqpool, which we use to train models with state-of-the-art trade-offs between compute and performance.
 We compare on both \emph{(left)} a \lowvar set of tasks and on \emph{(right)} MMLU 5-shot.
-Specifically \hqpool{} (orange) shows favorable performance relative to both close-source models (crosses) and other open-source datasets and models (circles).
-Models in this figure are from \citep{llama,llama2,llama3,liu2023llm360,Bi2024DeepSeekLS,zhang2024mapneo,gemmateam2024gemma,refinedweb,rpjv2,rpj,groeneveld2024olmo,soldaini2024dolma,c4,lozhkov2024fineweb-edu,Almazrouei2023TheFS,MosaicML2023Introducing}. }
+Specifically \hqpool{} (orange) shows favorable performance relative to both closed-source models (crosses) and other open-source datasets and models (circles).
+Models in this figure are from \citep{llama,llama2,llama3,liu2023llm360,Bi2024DeepSeekLS,zhang2024mapneo,gemmateam2024gemma,refinedweb,rpjv2,rpj,groeneveld2024olmo,soldaini2024dolma,c4,lozhkov2024fineweb-edu,Almazrouei2023TheFS,MosaicML2023Introducing,liu2023llm360}. \Cref{tab:fig-1-table-version} provides a table version of this figure. }

 A key challenge in this emerging research area is a lack of controlled comparisons.
 While the aforementioned proposals generally use the same evaluation datasets, researchers often compare models that are trained with different architectures, compute, or hyperparameters.
 Hence, it is often unclear what data curation strategies work best: Are the results of training set A better than training set B because training set A is truly better, or because the model trained on A was combined with a better architecture, learning rate schedule, or more compute?
 Disentangling the many factors influencing the quality of a language model is crucial to understanding which data curation strategies work best and ultimately building better language models.